Your Attention Coach

 What Does Boredom Feel Like?

-21st century families have more to play with and more boredom to deal with, too.
+21st-century families have more to play with and more boredom to deal with, too.
 Does this Boredom Proneness Scale tell you something about how you manage your interests?
 Take out your pen to record your scores.

-From a new book ‘Boredom: A Lively History,’ classics scholar Peter Toohey shares that in 1986, psychologists designed a test, known as the Boredom Proneness Scale (BPS), as a way of distinguishing between those who suffer transient boredom from those who suffer chronic boredom:
+In a new book ‘Boredom: A Lively History,’ classics scholar Peter Toohey shares that in 1986, psychologists designed a test, known as the Boredom Proneness Scale (BPS), as a way of distinguishing between those who suffer transient boredom from those who suffer chronic boredom:

 ’1′ (highly disagree), to ’4′ (neutral), to ’7′ (highly agree).